 This 8 hour class is approved by the State of Vermont.
-It meets the mandatory education requirement to start selling Long Term Care Insurance.
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for licensed accident and health or sickness or life producers.
 Your course tuition includes the $1.50/hr mandatory reporting fee.

 VT Department of Financial Regulation ID: 26561

 Vermont 4 Hour Long-Term Care Ongoing CE

 This course applies to producers who need to renew their Long-Term Care Certification to continue selling LTC Insurance.
 This course will review key principles and concepts related to long-term care insurance policies.
 Your course tuition includes the required $1.50/hr reporting fee required by the state.